Get involved: send your pictures, video, news and views by texting ECHONEWS to 80360, or email us »

 A police statement read: "An investigation has been launched into alleged comments made during a football match between Chelsea FC and Manchester United FC at Stamford Bridge on 28 October 2012.

-It is understood Clattenburg had yet to be interviewed by the FA on Tuesday morning but was ready to deny any wrongdoing, having vowed to co-operate fully with any investigation.
-He is said to have been shocked and angered at the allegations made against him and confident of clearing his name.
-He is now expected to be spoken to by both police and the FA, possibly after submitting a written account about what took place during Sunday's Barclays Premier League game at Stamford Bridge.
+It is understood the referee had yet to be interviewed by the FA this morning but was ready to formally deny any wrongdoing having vowed to co-operate fully with any investigation.
+He was said to be shocked and angered at the allegations made against him and confident of clearing his name.